xylous/settle/doc/design-principles.md

     isn't any hard boundary - any note may reference any other note
 - [links between Zettel](./links-and-backlinks.md) are wiki-style links, which are extremely straightforward.
+- no two Zettel should have the same title, even if they are in different projects.
+This is only to avoid potential ambiguity with links.